Best of Show Reception:

 Watch our models walk the Heard catwalk in creations by these amazing designers of wearable art.

-Kevin Aspaas (Diné), will show his moccasins and felt accessories.
+Kevin Aspaas (Diné), Booth # C-44, will show his moccasins and felt accessories.
 Aspaas, an award-winning weaver from Shiprock NM, learned sash weaving from his mother at age 10 and later transitioned to rug weaving.

-Nanibaa Beck is a 2nd generation Dine’ (Navajo) jeweler and co-founder of native style blog presence 4.0.
+Nanibaa Beck 2nd generation Diné (Navajo) Booth # I-11, jeweler and co-founder of native style blog presence 4.0.
 She learned to fabricate metals and to inlay stones from her father, Victor Beck, Sr. Nanibaa founded Notabove Jewelry which reflects Native creative expressions and the growth of a dine’ ‘asdzaa (navajo woman) as a designer.
 The name, notabove, is her favorite mispronunciation of her name.
 It is also a beautiful way of working and collaborating with others- not above but beside you.

-Catherine Black Horse (Seminole Nation of Oklahoma; member of the Tom Palmer Band and the Beaver Clan) will show her women’s dresses.
+Catherine Black Horse (Seminole Nation of Oklahoma; member of the Tom Palmer Band and the Beaver Clan), Booth # K-12, women’s dresses.
 In 2017, she won second place for her Elk Tooth dress at Santa Fe and an honorable mention for Star Beings Holy Ceremonial Robe at the Heard.
-She is a self-taught artist known for her traditional dresses and paintings.
-She uses materials dating from the 1800’s, including fine wool, silk, ribbons, metal sequins, dentallium shells, real elk teeth and antique thimbles in her work.
+A self-taught artist known for her traditional dresses and paintings, she uses materials from the 1800’s, including fine wool, silk, ribbons, metal sequins, dentallium shells, real elk teeth and antique thimbles.

-Mark Roanhorse (Navajo of the Towering House Clan and the Water’s Edge Clan), learned his craft at age 9 from his father.
+Mark Roanhorse (Navajo of the Towering House Clan and the Water’s Edge Clan), Booth # I-19, jeweler.
+He learned his craft at age 9 from his father, Eugene Crawford.
 Mark and his brother Michael are both featured in the book, “Silver and Stone: Profiles of American Indian Jewelers.”
 Mark excels at the tufa cast technique.
 He carves intricate designs into tufa, a volcanic stone, and pours molten silver into the cast.
 Tufa stones often break after a single cast, making each piece a unique work of art.

-Maya Stewart (Chickasaw, Creek and Choctaw ) will show her women’s purses.
+Maya Stewart (Chickasaw, Creek and Choctaw), Booth # J-08, women’s purses.
 Her designs are frequently influenced both by the geometric lines of Southeastern tribes and her many years spent in London, New York and Los Angeles.
 Her designs have been featured in Vogue, W Magazine, Elle, Vanity Fair, and carried by a number of celebrities.
 A graduate of the London College of Fashion, she received the Professor Jimmy Choo Award.
 She has presented her collections at Paris, New York and Los Angeles Fashion Week.